-Did you notice windows 10 System freezes at startup, not responding your clicks after recent windows 10 upgrade?
+Did you notice Windows 10 System freezes at startup, not responding to your clicks after the recent windows 10 upgrade?
 And checking on task manager there is a process named “ntoskrnl.exe” using almost 99% or 100% CPU or System resources.
-Here this post we discuss what is ntoskrnl.exe?
-Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 1809.
+Here in this post we discuss what is ntoskrnl.exe?
+Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 21H1.
 Lets Start:

 Post Contents :-